jay-see-jay/focusrite-technical/README.md

 ### Execute

-To see the result for each part of the challenge, pass the part number to as an argument:
+To see the result for each part of the challenge, pass the part number as an argument:

 ```shell
 bun start --part 2